chasefinch/django-amp-renderer/README.md

 	    …
 	]

 The middleware expects the variables `AMP_RUNTIME_VERSION` and `AMP_RUNTIME_STYLES` to be set in your Django settings file.

-For AMP_RUNTIME_VERSION, provide the current AMP runtime version number as a string (to avoid losing leading zeroes), and for AMP_RUNTIME_STYLES, provide the full contents of https://cdn.ampproject.org/v0.css.
+For `AMP_RUNTIME_VERSION`, provide the current AMP runtime version number as a string (to avoid losing leading zeroes).
+For `AMP_RUNTIME_STYLES`, provide the full contents of https://cdn.ampproject.org/v0.css.

 	AMP_RUNTIME_VERSION = '012007242032002'
 	AMP_RUNTIME_STYLES = """